telerik/reporting-docs/designing-reports/report-book/page-settings,-sizes-and-naming.md

 previous_url: /designing-reports-reportbook-settings
 ---

-# Page Settings, Sizes and Naming of Telerik ReportBooks
+# Page Settings, Sizes and Naming in ReportBooks

 ## Page Settings and Sizes